javisantana/javisantana.com/_fastdata/40-things-I-learned-about-data.md

 Well, no matter what you do, you should try to understand what your work is about.

-## 30. When you set bounds, think in outliers rather than the average
+## 30. When you set bounds, think beyond the outliers

 As I mentioned in #20 I founded the company that developed a mobile app for farmers.
 It used GPS and it'd store all the positions in a highly optimized data structure based on a quadtree.
 When I created the app the window mobile tables had a few megabytes of RAM so every byte counted.